erbmatr/kayak/README.md

 → Retrieved using OpenWeatherMap with geographic coordinates from Nominatim

 🔸 Hotel data
-→ Scraped directly from Booking.com, including names, locations, ratings, and descriptions
+→ Scraped directly from "booking.com", including names, locations, ratings, descriptions...

 🔸 Data pipeline
 → Raw data stored in AWS S3, then processed and structured in a PostgreSQL database hosted on AWS RDS